JamesSaxon/jamessaxon.github.io/_posts/2021-01-01-circumnavigating-chicago.md

 The City also has a map from [around 2012][city-map].

-Several of these resources note the particular dangers of near aeration stations which create turbulence while reducing buoyancy (of both boats and people!).
+Several of these resources note the particular dangers of aeration stations, which create turbulence while reducing buoyancy (of both boats and people!).
 Since these hazards may not be immediately obvious, they can be dangerous for paddlers and I have noted their locations on the map.